Get help from our family support team

 Online Autism Advice Workshops and Courses

-We are currently running Online Autism Advice Workshops by video link about topics including Meeting Sensory Needs, Managing Anger, Food Refusal in Autistic Children, and a new workshop about Autism in Girls, with autism advocate Carly Jones MBE.
+We are currently running Online Autism Advice Workshops by video link about topics including Meeting Sensory Needs, Managing Anger, Food Refusal in Autistic & ADHD Children, and a workshop about Autism in Girls, with Carly Jones.